 Mercy Sioux City is one of just 23 hospitals in the United States to have earned the prestigious accreditation of the American Association of Blood Banks (AABB) for perioperative transfusion services.
 Mercy is also the only medical facility in Iowa, Nebraska, South Dakota, Missouri, Michigan and Illinois to hold the distinction.
 In fact, the only other hospital to earn such designation in the Upper Midwest is St. Mary's Hospital in Rochester, Minnesota.
 The perioperative process allows blood lost by the patient during surgery to be processed, recycled and returned to the patient’s body.
 The process minimizes the amount of donor blood that is utilized, which makes it safer for the patient and also preserves more of the blood supply for those who need it.

-The American Heart Association has awarded Mercy Medical Center with a “Get with the Guidelines-Stroke” Gold Plus Achievement award for 2013.
+The American Heart Association has awarded Mercy Medical Center with a “Get with the Guidelines-Stroke” Gold Plus Achievement award.
 This award is based on meeting strict adherence to specific quality measures in stroke patient care and outcomes.

 Mercy was one of 559 hospitals that received the "Get with the Guidelines Target: Stroke Honor Roll Quality Achievement Award for excellent stroke care.

 The American Heart Association has also awarded Mercy Medical Center with the Heart Check Mark, for quality care of heart attack.

 HealthGrades has awarded Mercy Medical Center the Patient Safety Excellence Award for 2015.
 The Patient Safety Excellence Award™ recognizes hospitals for how well a hospital prevents infections, medical errors, and other complications based on 13 standard patient safety indicators.
 Patients receiving care at Patient Safety Excellence Award recipient hospitals have, on average, a lower risk of experiencing patient safety events.